GSA/digitalgov.gov/content/events/2018/12/2018-12-12-december-plain-meeting-holiday-gathering.md

 ---
 slug: december-plain-meeting-holiday-gathering
 title: 'December PLAIN Meeting and Holiday Gathering'
-summary: 'Join us for our traditional winter finger-food potluck features discussion about the Clarity 2018 Montreal conference and planning our 2019 meetings.'
+summary: 'Join us for our traditional winter finger-food potluck where we'll discuss the Clarity 2018 conference and plan out our 2019 meetings.'
 featured_image:
   uid:
   alt: ''